 It is recommended when using the Lightning Experience to configure the above page to contain as many fields as you want specified prior moving to the next step.
 You can configure which Agreement fields are available on this page by editing the Agreement New Field Set.
-For more information, refer to the Contract Management Administrator Guide topic "To draft an agreement."
+For more information, see Creating an Agreement.

 Click Edit to make more changes to your agreement record, or the pencil iconto make changes to any editable field.
 Note that all the field values you had entered on the previous page, have already been saved to the record.

 Scroll down the page to find Agreement Actions such as Preview, Generate, and Import Offline Agreement.
 Any Visualforce pages you have added to the page layout, such as Document Finder or Master Agreement Clauses are also displayed on this page.